jaimesimns/sonification-mre-notes/index.md

+---
+layout: default
-# Welcome to my MRE log!
+title: “Welcome to my MRE log!”
-This is mainly for me, to help me track what I've done and where I'm going.
+description: "This is mainly for me, to help me track what I've done and where I'm going."
+permalink: /project1/
+---

 ## Process Notes:
 ### March